Axway/open-banking-docs/content/en/docs/Configuration/customization.md

 ![Consent page image files](/Images/consent-page-files.png)

-For instance, there are 2 main files you can customize for payment.
+For instance, there are two main files you can customize for payment.
 ![obbr-payment-consent-1.tmpl](/Images/consent-page-obbr-payment1.png)

 * obbr-payment-consent-1.tmpl